-This course requires students to enhance their knowledge of history, art, music and culture of Spanish-speaking countries to gain a more in-depth understanding not only of the language, but of the people who speak Spanish.
-Students will refine their skills through the use of the interpretive, interpersonal and presentational modes of communication.
+This course requires students to enhance their knowledge of history, art, music and culture of Spanish-speaking countries to gain a more in-depth understanding not only of the language,

 Students will develop skills utilizing authentic materials.
 Special emphasis is placed on integrating themes, vocabulary building, improving grammatical structures and refining writing and speaking skills.
 Interpretive listening and reading comprehension activities are taken from podcasts, news broadcasts, interviews, newspaper/magazine articles, and literary pieces such as short stories, plays, and poems.